mennaramadan9/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sudo chown -R vincent:staff . to change the owner and group for all files and dir in the working dir sudo chown -h vincent:staff _hello to change the permission of symbolic link chown --from=guillaume betty hello
+sudo chown -R vincent:staff . to change the owner and group for all files and dir in the working dir sudo chown -h vincent:staff _hello to change the permission of symbolic link chown --from=guillaume betty hello nc towel.blinkenlights.nl 23 to  play the StarWars IV episode in the terminal